DevOps 4 min read

-Risk-Based Testing Approach Using Azure DevOps
+Risk-Based Testing in Azure DevOps

 Risk-based testing is about focus: testing the parts of your system that matter most first.
 In Azure DevOps, this means configuring pipelines, tagging test cases by risk level, and using coverage data to make confident release decisions.